Costards2/costards2/README.md

 </p>

 # 💫 About Me:
-I'm Pedro Costard, passionate about game development and technology.
-I worked as a QA intern at EPRA Games, where I handled quality control, identified and fixed bugs, and organized processes and documentation.
-I am currently pursuing a degree in Digital Games at UNEB, expected to graduate in 2025.
-I have experience with .NET, C#, JavaScript, CSS, and Unity.
-My knowledge includes game design, script creation and analysis, as well as agile methodologies like Scrum.
-I am fluent in English and hold certifications in data engineering, data science, and Scrum.
-I participated as a programmer in GameJam+ 23/24 and maintain projects on GitHub and Itch.io, always striving to improve my skills and create engaging interactive experiences.
+Hi!
+I'm Pedro Costard, a Digital Games student at UNEB with a passion for technology, storytelling, and creating meaningful interactive experiences.

+Most of my work revolves around programming and game development, especially using C#, Unity, and .NET.
+I also have experience with front-end technologies like JavaScript and CSS, and I enjoy combining technical and creative thinking in everything I build.

+I’ve worked as a QA intern at EPRA Games, where I was involved in testing, debugging, and improving development processes through organized documentation and team collaboration.
+This experience strengthened my attention to detail, communication skills, and ability to work in agile environments.

+In addition to game development, I have a solid understanding of software architecture, version control with Git, and collaborative workflows.
+I'm comfortable working independently or as part of a team, and I’m always looking to learn, improve, and contribute to meaningful projects.

+Whether it’s building systems, solving problems, or crafting engaging experiences, I’m driven by curiosity and the desire to turn ideas into something real.

 ## 🌐 Socials: